-This is another level of security for your Windows PC.
+This is an additional layer of security for your Windows PC.
 You can choose to sign on as an admin rather than a standard user on your Windows 10/11 PC.

 Backing Up Windows 10 and 11 Using Windows File History.
-Backing up your documents and other files in Windows is always advisable if the originals get lost or corrupted.
+Backing up your documents and other files in Windows is always advisable, especially if the originals are lost or corrupted.
 That's especially true for important, sensitive, or irreplaceable files.
-Ideally, you want a seamless and automated way to back up your files so you don't have to keep doing it manually.
+Ideally, you want a seamless and automated way to back up your files, so you don't have to do it manually.
 You can turn to a variety of third-party backup programs.
 However, this presentation discusses a tool built into Windows that is worth trying: File History.